-The Program in Statistics is responsible for teaching statistics courses required for majors and minors in statistics, and for all other bachelor degree programs.
+The program is responsible for teaching statistics courses required for majors and minors in statistics, and for all other bachelor degree programs.

 Learn more about: